-The Group and the Company use forward exchange contracts to manage the exposure of changes in foreign exchange rate.
+The Group and the Company use forward exchange contracts to manage the exposure of foreign exchange rate.
 These derivatives are not designated as cash flow or fair value hedges and are entered into for periods consistent with foreign currency exposure.
-Such derivatives do not qualify for hedge accounting.
+Such derivatives do not qualify for hedge accounting and are initially recognised at fair value on the date on which a derivative contract is entered into and are subsequently remeasured at fair value.
 Derivatives are carried as financial assets when the fair value is positive and as financial liabilities when the fair value is negative.
 Any gains or losses arising from changes in the fair value of derivatives are taken directly to the profit or loss.